 There are many reasons people consider purchasing a mobile home, and savings is typically one of them.
 However, calculating the cost of owning a mobile home isn’t as simple as looking up a price tag from a manufacturer.
-Sophisticated styles, customizations, location popularity, and community amenities—among other things—are all factors that affect the overall investment of owning a mobile home.
+Sophisticated styles, customizations, location popularity, community amenities—among other things—are all factors that affect the overall investment of owning a mobile home.

 Factors That Affect Mobile Home Cost

 If you’ve ever wondered how much mobile homes cost, keep in mind there are many different factors that affect the price tag.
 When researching homes, pay attention to how the following can lead to differences in cost.